Precise Point Positioning: Ephemerides

 Ephemerides are precise measurements of the GNSS satellites' orbits, made by the geodetic community (the International GNSS Service and other public and private organizations) with global networks of ground stations.
 Satellite navigation works on the principle that the satellites' positions at any given time are known, but in practice, micrometeoroid impacts, variation in solar radiation pressure, and so on mean that orbits are not perfectly predictable.
 The ephemerides that the satellites broadcast are earlier forecasts, up to a few hours old, and are less accurate (by up to a few meters) than carefully processed observations of where the satellites actually were.
 Therefore, if a GNSS receiver system stores raw observations, they can be processed later against a more accurate ephemeris than what was in the GNSS messages, yielding more accurate position estimates than what would be possible with standard realtime calculations.
 This post-processing technique has long been standard for GNSS applications that need high accuracy.
-More recently, projects such as APPS.
-The Automatic Precise Positioning Service of NASA JPL, have begun publishing improved ephemerides over the internet with very low latency.
-PPP uses these streams to apply in near realtime the same kind of correction that used to be done in post-processing.